mattconfusion/tdventure/notes.md

 Create a game system capable of playing text avdentures written using a single(?)
 JS file using a data driven approach.
 The system will be CLI only, text / ascii art driven.

 ## Inspiration
-Not really a text game, but an hybrid text/ASCII art precursor to the whole genre of roguelikes: DND by D. M. Lawrence and its DOS port y RO Software (http://www.roguebasin.com/index.php?title=DND && http://www.digital-eel.com/files/dndpage_files/DND.htm).
+Not really a text game, but an hybrid text/ASCII art precursor to the whole genre of roguelikes: DND by D. M. Lawrence and its DOS port by RO Software (http://www.roguebasin.com/index.php?title=DND && http://www.digital-eel.com/files/dndpage_files/DND.htm).

 Tech inspiration from https://github.com/arvindr21/cli-adventure-games and many other discussions on forums regarding a data driven approach to console text adventure games.